 The following Scriptures will show that one is not married at the point of sexual union.

 1. Joseph and Mary were married before they ever had sexual union.
-We know this because they never had sexual union until after Jesus was born, yet they were still married:
+We know this because they never had sexual union, which was after Jesus was born, yet they were still married:

 This is how the birth of Jesus Christ came about: His mother Mary was pledged to be married to Joseph, but before they came together, she was found to be with child through the Holy Spirit.
 Because Joseph her husband was a righteous man and did not want to expose her to public disgrace, he had in mind to divorce her quietly.
 But after he had considered this, an angel of the Lord appeared to him in a dream and said, “Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.”
 All this took place to fulfill what the Lord had said through the prophet: “The virgin will be with child and will give birth to a son, and they will call him Immanuel” —which means, “God with us.”
 When Joseph woke up, he did what the angel of the Lord had commanded him and took Mary home as his wife.
 But he had no union with her until she gave birth to a son.
 And he gave him the name Jesus.
 (Mat 1:18-25)

 2. David committed adultery with Bathsheba.
-If they were married at the point of sexual union, they couldn’t have sinned or gotten married later.
-David actually married Bathsheba after her husband died and it was only at that point (after their adultery) that she became his wife:
+If they were married at the point of sexual union, they couldn’t have gotten married later, as they did, because they would have been married at that point.
+However, the truth is, David married Bathsheba after her husband died and it was only at that point (sometime after their adultery) that she became his wife:

 When Uriah’s wife heard that her husband was dead, she mourned for him.
 After the time of mourning was over, David had her brought to his house, and she became his wife and bore him a son.
 But the thing David had done displeased the LORD.
 (2 Sam 11:26,27)